 Check Out Justice 2000 Program

 Lack of a valid driver's license is a significant barrier for many people – particularly low-income youth and people of color who are more easily caught in the cycle of serious legal, financial and social consequences.
-Driver's license restoration – something spurred in Milwaukee a few years ago by former Mayor Marvin Pratt (former 1st District Alderman) – positively affects the capacity of these individuals to obtain and keep jobs, to provide a better quality of life for themselves and their families, and to fully participate in and contribute to their communities.
+Driver's license restoration – something spurred in Milwaukee a few years ago by former Mayor Marvin Pratt (former 1st District Alderman) and strongly supported by Ald.
+Hamilton – positively affects the capacity of these individuals to obtain and keep jobs, to provide a better quality of life for themselves and their families, and to fully participate in and contribute to their communities.

 The Center for Driver's License Recovery and Employability is a comprehensive collaborative effort to reduce the numbers of unlicensed drivers in Milwaukee County through the establishment and operation of a community-wide driver's license recovery and employability resource center in Milwaukee.